brandur/sorg/content/drafts/postgres-atomicity.md

 A snapshot's `xmin` is calculated the same way as a transaction's (i.e. the lowest `xid` amongst running transactions when the snapshot is created), but for a different prupose.

-A snapshot uses its `xmin` as a lower boundary for data visibility.
-Tuples data created or modified by a transaction with a `xid` _smaller_ than a snapshot's `xmin` are visible to it.
+This `xmin` is a lower boundary for data visibility.
+Tuples created by a transaction with `xid < xmin` are visible to the snapshot.

-It also defines an `xmax`, which is set to the last commited `xid` plus one. `xmax` tracks the upper bound of visibility; transactions with a `xid` _greater to or equal_ to `xmax` are invisible to the snapshot.
+It also defines an `xmax`, which is set to the last commited `xid` plus one. `xmax` tracks the upper bound of visibility; transactions with `xid >= xmax` are invisible to the snapshot.

 Lastly, a snapshot defines `*xip`, an array of all of the `xid`s of transactions that were in progress when the